 kWh Required for a Full Charge

-When it comes to charging your Tesla Model 3, one of the most important factors to consider is the amount of electricity required to fill up the battery.
+When it comes to your Tesla Model 3, one of the most important factors to consider is the amount of electricity required to fill up the battery.
 Imagine filling up a gas tank, but instead of gallons of gasoline, you’re pouring in kilowatt-hours (kWh) of electricity.
 The amount of kWh needed to fully charge your Model 3 depends on the type of battery you have.
 Let’s dive into the specifics.

 Standard Range Full Charge kWh